Jseo09/JinSeo_Assignment1/README.md

 Jin Seo
-- Worked on all of the codes.
+- Created the files, and coded